Nicole375375/SECP1513/README.md

 knowledge from the industry and increase engagement between university and industry.
 The student also needs to briefly explore the requirements and job specifications for a career in IT.

-Course coordinator : Muhammad Iqbal Tariq Bin Idris Course lecturer : Dr. Suriati binti Sadimon
+💫Course coordinator : Muhammad Iqbal Tariq Bin Idris

+💫Course lecturer : Dr. Suriati binti Sadimon

-Course Learning Outcomes (CLO)
+💯Course Learning Outcomes (CLO)

-CLO1 : To describe the components of computer hardware and the applications of computer software.
+🌟CLO1🌟 : To describe the components of computer hardware and the applications of computer software.
-CLO2 : To distinguish between various types of information systems.
+🌟CLO2🌟 : To distinguish between various types of information systems.
-CLO3 : To briefly outline the requirements and job specifications for a career in IT.
+🌟CLO3🌟 : To briefly outline the requirements and job specifications for a career in IT.

-Assignments / Project :
+💞 Assignments / Project 💞
 o Industry Talk and Industry Visit:
     ▪ Assignment 1 (Format: Poster)
     ▪ Assignment 2 (Format: Video)